 Ques.
 Which is the most-scoring chapter in Class 12 Business Studies?

 Ans.
 Chapter 10 Marketing is the highest-yield individual chapter at 10 marks.
 Chapter 7 Directing follows at 9 marks, and Chapter 9 Financial Management at 8 marks.
-Together these three chapters deliver 27 of the 80 theory marks - the priority shortlist for any revision plan with limited time.
+Together these three chapters give 27 of the 80 theory marks.
+They are the top priority if your revision time is limited.

 Ques.
 How should I structure my Class 12 Business Studies preparation?

 Ans.
-Build chapter by chapter in NCERT order, prioritising Part A (50 marks: Ch 1-8) over Part B (30 marks: Ch 9-12).
-Use the NCERT Book PDF for concept reading, the NCERT Solutions for back-exercise and case-study practice, the Notes for second-pass revision, and the Handwritten Notes for the final two weeks.
-Start the 20-mark internal project in the first quarter and pair every long-answer practice with framework-naming discipline (Fayol, Taylor, Maslow, 4 Ps, consumer rights).
+Build chapter by chapter in NCERT order.
+Do Part A first (50 marks: Ch 1-8), then Part B (30 marks: Ch 9-12).
+Use the NCERT Book PDF to read concepts, the NCERT Solutions for back-exercise and case-study practice, the Notes for a second revision, and the Handwritten Notes for the final two weeks.
+Start the 20-mark internal project in the first quarter.
+Name the framework in every long answer (Fayol, Taylor, Maslow, 4 Ps, consumer rights).

 Comments